fou1100ouacus/Online-Banking-Management-System-/README.md

  using 3-Tier Architecture ,C# and SQL server and .NET Framework**.

 # Overview
+### The Online Banking System is a comprehensive platform that allows users to manage
+### their bank accounts, perform transactions, and access various banking services online.
+### This system is designed to be user-friendly, secure, and efficient, ensuring a seamless banking experience.

  ## Online Banking Consists of 3-main components:
   ###  Data Access Layer:
  - Includes a CRUD Princple for each element of project.